sohailshams/fitness-home/README.md

 - **Search** - User can search for merchandise in the database either way, without logging in or after logging in the website.
 - **Logout/Sign Out** - Logout allows a user to end the session but user has to confirm it by clicking on **Sign Out** which will bring the user to the home page.
-- **Add to Cart** - User can add the merchandise, exercise plan or nutrition plan to the cart with **Add to Cart** button.
+- **Add to Cart** - User can add the merchandise, exercise plan or nutrition plan to the shopping cart with **Add to Cart** button.
--**Shopping Cart Adjustment** - User can update the quantity of merchandise or delete merchandise, exercise plan or nutrition plan from the shopping cart.
+- **Shopping Cart Adjustment** - User can update the quantity of merchandise or delete merchandise, exercise plan or nutrition plan from the shopping cart.
-**Checkout** - User can checkout and pay by filling out the order form.
+- **Checkout** - User can checkout and pay by filling out the order form.
-**Order Summary** - On checkout page user will be shown the order Summary and button to adjust the shopping cart.
+- **Order Summary** - On checkout page user will be shown the order Summary and button to adjust the shopping cart.
-**Profile** - Logged in user can save the delivery information in his/her profile.
+- **Profile** - Logged in user can save the delivery information in his/her profile.
-**Profile Update** - Logged in user can aslo update his/her delivery information.
+- **Profile Update** - Logged in user can aslo update his/her delivery information saved in profile.
-**Autofill** - If user has saved his/her delivery information then the order form will be prefilled on next purchase.
+- **Autofill** - If user has saved his/her delivery information then the order form will be prefilled on next purchase.
-**Order History & Order Details** Logged in user can see his/her order history and details of particular order by going into the profile page.
+- **Order History & Order Details** Logged in user can see his/her order history and details of particular order by going into the profile page.
-**Add/Update/Delete Review** - Logged in user can also add, update or delete a review if user has purchased something.
+- **Add/Update/Delete Review** - Logged in user can also add, update or delete a review if user has purchased something.
 - **Deletion Confirmation**- If a user click on delete button, then a modal will pop up to confirm if user is sure to delete the review or not.
-- **Add/Update/Delete Product/Plans** - Update and delete buttons will only be showns to the Super User (Store Owner).
+- **Add/Update/Delete Product/Plans** - Update and delete buttons will only show up to the Super User (Store Owner).
 Super User can add new items, update existing items and delete the items from the website.
 - **Deletion Confirmation for super user**- If super user click on delete button, then a modal will pop up to confirm if super user is sure to delete the product/plan or not.
 - **Contact** - If user need any information, user has the possibility to contact the store owner by filling contact us form.